Prosumma/betokened/README.md

 - Custom operators are available to simplify syntax.
 - I am using this in an iOS/OSX project I'm working on, so I'll be dogfooding it thoroughly.
 It will also have targets for each environment.

-Betokened is *not* a parser combinator library, although I am adding some simple capabilities to create hierarchies of tokens.
-It creates a stream of tokens that you are then responsible for turning into syntax.
+Betokened is *not* a parser combinator library.
+It creates a flat array of tokens that you are then responsible for turning into syntax.
+It does not understand hierarchy at all and never will.
 (My Parsimonious parser combinator library, which I never finished, will probably be repurposed to do that.)

 ## Example